itsjustlife/dimmi/START/DOOR-UI.md

 3. Bullet list or numbered actions
 4. Paragraph content (brief and clean)
 5. Optional blockquote for quoted text or examples
-6. Optional footer with PROPROMPT
+6. Optional footer with ProPrompt pointer

 ## Visual Conventions
 - Use headers (###) for logical sections
 - Prefer one idea per paragraph
 - Use `@@` PostPrompts only at bottom of files (idempotent markers)
+- Footer blocks just point to standalone cards
 - Use triple backticks for fenced examples, JSON, or code

 [Back to START](START.md)